tonymattheys/rust_curses_nmea_player/README.md

 NMEA times.
 This relies on your file having $GPZDA sentences present so if your GPS doesn't generate them then this will not work.

-How to run:
+# How to run
 - cd wherever_you_downloaded_the_program
-- cargo run
+- cargo run [--release]

+# How to build an executable
+- cd wherever_you_downloaded_the_program
+- cargo build --release
+will build an executable called "nmea_player" under ./target/release

+# Description (also available from --help option)
 This program will read a file specified by the user and perform various operations using the contents of the file as input.
 The most common way to use this program is to read in a NMEA0183 file and resend the NMEA sentences out onto the network using